andrewkern/slim_magic/README.md

 $ python setup.py install
 ```
 ## usage
-Currently there are three separate magic functions implemented, please
+Currently there are four separate magic functions implemented, please
 see `example_magic.ipynb` for a jupyter notebook example.
 you can fire that up at the command line with